Kidney Stones: Oxalate-Controlled Diet

 You do not need to cut out other healthy foods that provide some oxalate.
 In fact, oxalate is practically unavoidable, because most plant foods have some.
 Often a combination of calcium from foods or beverages with meals and fewer high-oxalate foods is required.

 2. The amount of calcium in your diet.

 Low amounts of calcium in your diet will increase your chances of forming calcium oxalate kidney stones.
 You need calcium in your diet to bind oxalate in the intestines.
 This helps reduce the amount of oxalate being absorbed by your body, so stones are less likely to form.
-Consuming a moderate amount of calcium every day (2 to 3 servings) from dairy foods or other calcium-rich foods is recommended.
+Eat calcium rich foods and beverages every day (2 to 3 servings) from dairy foods or other calcium-rich foods.
+Eat high calcium foods at the same time as high oxalate food; for example have low fat cheese with a spinach salad or yogurt with berries.
 If you take a calcium supplement, calcium citrate is the preferred form.

 3. The vitamin C content of your diet.

 Oxalate is an end product of Vitamin C (ascorbic acid) metabolism.
 Large doses of Vitamin C may increase the amount of oxalate in your urine, increasing the risk of kidney stone formation.
 If you are taking a supplement, do not take more than 500 mg of Vitamin C daily.

 4. The amount of fluids in your diet.

 It is very important to drink plenty of liquids.
 Your goal should be 10-12 glasses a day.
 At least 5-6 glasses should be water.
 You may also want to consider drinking lemonade.
 Research suggests that lemonade may be helpful in reducing the risk of calcium oxalate stone formation.